KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 Create a folder `~/kde/src/kirigami-tutorial`.
 In that folder you will place the source code files from this tutorial.

-Add the folowing at the end of your `~/.config/kde-builder.yaml`:
+Add the following at the end of your `~/.config/kde-builder.yaml`:

 ```yaml
 project kirigami-tutorial: